royzhao7/app-cpp-hello-webserver/README.md

 - Install the application dependencies using Conan
     ````bash
     conan install . --install-folder build/gcc --build missing
     ````
-    Note: alternatively, the provided lockfile can be used to ensure reproducability despite possible future changes in the Conan tool version and/or recipes:
-    ````bash
-    conan install . --install-folder build/gcc --build missing --lockfile conan_locks/default.lock
-    ````
 - Build the application using Conan
     ````bash